Hadi111jafari/bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 ## Bookstore
-> this project is build using React and redux that can do the following.

-- Display a list of books.
-- Add a book.
-- Remove a selected book.
+> The Online Book Store is a web application that displays a list of books, allows users to add and edit books by title or author, remove a selected book, and make comments.

 ## Built With